C Program For Strong Number

 Temp = 1 / 10 => 0

-Here Temp = 0 so, the while loop condition will fail
+Here, Temp = 0, so the while loop condition will fail

-if ( Number== Sum ) – Condition will check whether the user enter number is exactly equal to Sum number or not.
+if ( Number== Sum ) – Condition will check whether the user entered number is exactly equal to the Sum number or not.
 If this condition is True, then it is a Strong Number.
 Else, it is not.

 Let me check with another value in this strong number program